Uniform asymptotic expansions for the zeros of Bessel functions: Airy function expansions in Cherry form

-\begin{proof} At such a point choose $j,k \in \{0,\pm 1\}$, $j \neq k$, such that neither $W_{j}(u,z)$ nor $W_{j}(u,z)$ is zero at the point, and then consider the one of (\ref{eq20}) or (\ref{eq21}) that corresponds to these values of $j$ and $k$.
+\begin{proof} At such a point choose $j,k \in \{0,\pm 1\}$, $j \neq k$, such that neither $W_{k}(u,z)$ nor $W_{j}(u,z)$ is zero at the point, and then consider the one of (\ref{eq20}) or (\ref{eq21}) that corresponds to these values of $j$ and $k$.
 The corresponding Airy functions also then do not vanish at this point.
-Analyticity of $\mathcal{Z}(u,z)$ at the point in question is then a consequence of applying \cite[Thm.
-2.1]{Fabijonas:1999:ORA}, noting that for $j=0,\pm 1$ $\mathrm{Ai}_{j}(t)$ are entire, and for $j,k=0,\pm 1$, $j \neq k$
+Analyticity of $\mathcal{Z}(u,z)$ at the point in question is then a consequence of applying the inverse function theorem for analytic functions (see for example \cite[\S 6.22]{Copson:1935:ITF} and \cite[Thm.
+2.1]{Fabijonas:1999:ORA}), noting that for $j=0,\pm 1$ $\mathrm{Ai}_{j}(t)$ are entire, and for $j,k=0,\pm 1$, $j \neq k$